 Heritage Girls for Park visitors.
 Also, additional flowering trees will be planted.

-The location of the Park is in Crestwood, KY off, Veterans Memorial Parkway (a section KY 329) and is approximately 1 ½ miles south from I-71, Exit 14 and is handicap accessible.
+The location of the Park is in Crestwood, KY off, Veterans Memorial Parkway (a section KY 329), is approximately 1 ½ miles south from I-71, Exit 14, and is handicap accessible.

-The main entrance of the Park will be a brick pad consists of engraved bricks of only veterans.
-Bricks for servicemembers who died in service of their country, POWs, and MIAs will be distinctive with a different color than other bricks.
-A monument in the shape of Kentucky will recognize Park Sponsors and supporters will also be at the entrance along with an information kiosk.
+The main entrance of the Park has a brick pad consisting of engraved bricks of only veterans.
+Bricks for servicemembers who died in service of their country and POWs/MIAs will be distinctive with different colors than veterans’ bricks.
+A monument in the shape of Kentucky recognizing Park Sponsors and supporters will also be at the entrance along with the installed information kiosk.

 The 900 foot sidewalk, called “300 Years of Military History” is:

-• Secmented and each segment is 72” X 36” which permits two wheel chairs to pass each other
+• Segmented and each segment is 72” X 36” which permits two wheel chairs to pass each other

 • Has brick inserts that have sequential years engraved in each insert, beginning with 1775